 Many people have the impression that court-appointed attorneys are not effective and that they don’t care much about their clients.
 The fact is that there are many very good court-appointed attorneys, and how they handle a case does not reflect whether they care about the client.
 Most attorneys care about their reputations and want to do a good job for their clients.
 On the other hand, many court-appointed lawyers do not zealously or effectively protect and defend their clients.
-The biggest problem with getting a court-appointed lawyer is that you cannot chose your lawyer and its up to the luck of the draw who you get.
+The biggest problem with getting a court-appointed lawyer is that you cannot choose your lawyer and it’s up to the luck of the draw who you get.

 In many cases, court-appointed attorneys may want to do a better job on their cases, but they simply don’t have the time or resources to do the best that is possible for their clients.
 Court-appointed attorneys make as much as 10 times less than a retained attorney; sometimes even less than that.
 Courts are not always willing to allow court-appointed expenses for certain defense needs such as hiring investigators, analyzing evidence, writing and arguing motions, and consulting with the clients.
 If expenses are allowed, they are usually very menial, which often leads to a deficient defense.
 In Oakland County, for example, court-appointed lawyers do not get paid for motions.
 This forces the lawyer to choose between providing an adequate defense and being forced to volunteer their time.

 A hired lawyer, also known as a retained lawyer, is someone you personally chose and pay privately.
 With a retained attorney, you pick the right lawyer for you considering any budgetary limitations.
-A retained attorney typically has more resources and time to spend on a client’s case than a court appointed lawyer.
-If you privately retain an attorney, you can make sure you pick someone who is experienced, effective, has a good reputation, and has good chemistry with the client.
+A retained attorney typically has more resources and time to spend on a client’s case than a court-appointed lawyer.
+If you privately retain an attorney, you can make sure you pick someone who is experienced, effective, has a good reputation and has good chemistry with the client.